 People with obsessive-compulsive disorder have uncontrollable reoccurring thoughts and may feel the urge to repeat behaviors over and over in response to those thoughts.
-Dr. Allison Wells uses ketamine IV infusion therapy to reduce symptoms of obsessive-compulsive disorder at Lone Star Infusion in Houston.
+Our Anesthesiologist/Anesthetist team uses ketamine IV infusion therapy to reduce symptoms of obsessive-compulsive disorder at Lone Star Infusion in Houston.
 Call or book an appointment online today to find out if ketamine IV infusion therapy is right for you.

 Anyone can have OCD, or obsessive-compulsive disorder, including children, adolescents, and adults.
 If you suffer from OCD, you may find yourself having recurring obsessive thoughts and then feeling compelled to carry them out.
 You also feel the urge to repeat that action every time it’s triggered.